 Minimal Wear (MW)

-The float value of the Minimal Wear items is 0.07-0.15.
+The float value of the Minimal Wear skins is 0.07-0.15.
 A distinctive feature of such weapons is barely noticeable defects: spots, darkening, scratches, etc. Quite often, the MW skin is very similar to the FN one.
 That's why they're quite difficult to distinguish from each other.

 The design of the skin doesn't greatly affect its price.
 A good example of this is the Bayonet Vanilla and M4A4 The Coalition.
 The images below clearly show that the rifle is much more exquisite, but its MW version costs 35 $, while the knife is ten times more expensive.

-The Field-Tested items are a type of weapons with medium wear levels.
+The Field-Tested items are a type of weapons with medium skin wear levels.
 The average skin in this category looks like a war tool that has seen many battles.
 It shows numerous scuffs, large spots and peeling paint.
 However, sometimes there are loot items that look little different from the FN copies.

 The float value of every FT skin is 0.15-0.37.
 Note, the Minimal Wear and Field-Tested items are the most traded collectibles on the market.
 This is largely due to their popularity and relatively affordable price compared to the Factory New war tools.